A Cruel Angel's Thesis

-"A Cruel Angel's Thesis" (Note: The official music video translates the title with the article "The", while the use of "A" is common among both Japanese and English publications.) (残酷な天使のテーゼ, Zankoku na Tenshi no Tēze) is a J-pop song performed by Japanese singer Yoko Takahashi and the opening theme of the anime television series Neon Genesis Evangelion.
+"A Cruel Angel's Thesis" (Note: The official music video translates the title with the article "The", while the use of "A" is common among both Japanese and English publications.) (残酷な天使のテーゼ, Zankoku na Tenshi no Tēze) is a J-pop song performed by Japanese singer Yōko Takahashi and the opening theme of the anime television series Neon Genesis Evangelion.
 The song was composed by Toshiyuki Ōmori and Hidetoshi Satō, with its lyrics written by Neko Oikawa.
 It was released as a double-A-side single with "Fly Me to the Moon", the show's closing theme, on October 25, 1995.
 "The Cruel Angel's Thesis" was also included in the series' soundtrack releases and Takahashi's albums.

-The song received acclaim from music critics and audiences alike; it later became one of the most famous Japanese anisongs, songs specially created for anime series.
+The song received acclaim from music critics and audiences alike; it later became a well-known Japanese anisong, a song specially created for an anime series.
 Years after the show's first airing, "The Cruel Angel's Thesis" has remained a popular Japanese karaoke song, winning popularity polls and awards.
 On the Internet, along with its official video, the song gained further fame through covers and parodies, becoming one of the most famous theme songs in the history of anime.

 Background and recording

-During the production of Neon Genesis Evangelion, the show's director Hideaki Anno suggested using an existing piece of classical music as the series' opening theme.
-He first chose the Polovtsian Dances from the opera Prince Igor by Russian composer Aleksander Borodin.
-TV Tokyo rejected the proposal, judging such a piece unsuitable for the show; a classical composition from Prince Igor would have been, according to the producers, "unclear".
-Neon Genesis Evangelion production studio Gainax then contacted Hidetoshi Satō and Toshiyuki Ōmori to write an original piece in place of the soundtrack's main composer Shiro Sagisu.
-Although not officially credited, Toshimichi Ōtsuki, a member of King Records and the official producer of the animated series, coordinated production.
-During the demo stage Ōtsuki requested a melody with a "crispy notching style".
+Neon Genesis Evangelion anime series director Hideaki Anno initially suggested using an existing piece of classical music as the series' opening theme.
+He planned to use the Polovtsian Dances from the opera Prince Igor by Russian composer Aleksander Borodin.
+TV Tokyo expressed concern that classical music as an opening theme would be "unclear" for the start of a television anime, and the production ultimately did not use the piece.
+Shirō Sagisu composed the series' original soundtrack, while Hidetoshi Satō composed the theme song and Toshiyuki Ōmori arranged it.
+Toshimichi Ōtsuki, a member of King Records and the official producer of the animated series, coordinated the song, although his name does not appear in the film's credits.
+During the demo stage, Ōtsuki requested that the "streaming melody" change into a "crispy notching style".

-Singer Yoko Takahashi, who was already known for singing Japanese television themes, was contacted for the recording; at the time of the recording of "A Cruel Angel's Thesis", Takahashi had not seen the anime and was not given any information about it. Ōmori finished the arrangement, albeit roughly, and Takahashi established a temporary track by singing the melody with only the syllable "la".
-Once the final lyrics were ready, Takahashi, then almost thirty years old, was asked to adopt a childlike tone of voice.
-When she received a demo of the base to rehearse with, Takahashi found the song difficult because of both Oikawa's chosen language register and the song's fast tempo.
-A male backing choir was originally planned but was later deleted by Anno to emphasize the concept of "motherhood" on the recording.
+Singer Yōko Takahashi recorded "A Cruel Angel's Thesis" without knowing anything about the anime, its story, or its imagery.
+After Ōmori had roughly finished the arrangement, Takahashi recorded a temporary track by singing the melody using only the syllable "la".
+Once the final lyrics were ready, the production staff asked Takahashi, then almost thirty years old, to adopt a teenage tone of voice.
+When she received a demo with a tentative synthesizer melody, she found both the song and its lyrics difficult and considered its fast tempo particularly challenging.
+She later identified "A Cruel Angel's Thesis" as the most challenging song of her career to perform.
+Anno also requested the removal of a planned male backing choir to emphasize "maternal affection" in the opening theme.